Midsomer & Medieval Murders

 'her Cynewulf & Offa gefuhton ymb Benesingtun & Offa nam pone tuun'

-Just in case your Olde English isn't up to scratch, that means that the King of Mercia, Offa of Dyke fame, duffed up the West Saxons hereabouts; a victory that resulted in Wessex recognising Mercian overlordship.
+Just in case your Old English isn't up to scratch, that means that the King of Mercia, Offa of Dyke fame, duffed up the West Saxons hereabouts; a victory that resulted in Wessex recognising Mercian overlordship.

 F. Chalgrove Village, Airfield & Manor